Liquor License holders to be held fully accountable for over-serving patrons who drive drunk and injure or kill innocent New Mexicans

 Judge Singleton specifically ruled that, based on application of the Public Policy exception to the Several Liability Act, joint and several liability shall apply to claims against New Mexico liquor licensees for service of alcohol to intoxicated patrons in violation of § 60-7A-16, who then cause injury to third persons subjecting the licensee to liability pursuant to the provisions of the Dram Shop Act.
 The practical effect of the ruling is that liquor licensees no longer will no longer be able to escape liability in civil actions filed on behalf of the victims of drunk drivers by laying off blame on the intoxicated individual to whom they sold alcohol.

-The ruling secured by The Law Office of Brian K. Branch represents another important battle won in the ongoing war against drunk driving in New Mexico.
+The ruling secured by The Law Office of Brian K. Branch, PC represents another important battle won in the ongoing war against drunk driving in New Mexico.